garylirocks/quickrefs/datadog.markdown

     - `org_app_keys_write` permission to scope application keys owned by any user in their organization
     - `service_account_write` permission to scope application keys for service accounts
   - If a user's role or permissions change, authorization scopes specified for their application keys remain unchanged

+## DogStatsD

+- DogStatsD consists of a server, which is bundled with the Datadog Agent
+  - Could be installed as a standalone package as well
+- and a client library, which is available in multiple languages.
+- The DogStatsD server is enabled by default over UDP port 8125 for Agent v6+.
+You can set a custom port for the server if necessary.

+- DogStatsD accepts custom metrics, events, and service checks over UDP and periodically aggregates and forwards them to Datadog.

+- Because it uses UDP, your application can send metrics to DogStatsD and resume its work without waiting for a response.
+If DogStatsD ever becomes unavailable, your application doesn’t experience an interruption.

+- As it receives data, DogStatsD aggregates multiple data points for each unique metric into a single data point over a period of time called the flush interval.
+DogStatsD uses a flush interval of **10 seconds**.

 ## Audit Trail